About

 Artist Statement

-I’m a Glasgow-based artist working primarily with watercolour, exploring its potential beyond traditional expectations.
-Since graduating from Edinburgh College of Art with a BA (Hons) in Painting, my practice has focused on challenging the flatness often associated with the medium, using it instead to build form, depth, and movement.
+Leanne Dewar is an artist working between Glasgow and Alloa, working primarily with watercolour, exploring its potential beyond traditional expectations.
+Since graduating from Edinburgh College of Art with a BA (Hons) in Painting, her practice has focused on challenging the flatness often associated with the medium, using it to build form, depth, and movement and create works that shift watercolour into a sculptural medium.